The Ultimate Eyre Peninsula Road Trip Itinerary

 Smoky Bay: Day Stop

 Make a day stop in Smoky Bay and stretch your legs while looking out over crashing surf waves at St Mary’s Beach.
-You can head down to the jetty and buy some fresh oysters for lunch or spend the day walking the trails at Laura Bay Conservation Park.
+You can head down to the jetty and buy some fresh oysters for lunch, spend the day walking the trails at Laura Bay Conservation Park, or try your hand at fishing for King George whiting and blue swimmer crabs.
 The peaceful, sheltered bays offer excellent fishing and gorgeous scenery.

 Ceduna: Day Stop